starcoinorg/starcoin-cookbook/docs/03-move/97-move-test/03-how-to-debug.md

 You can print certain values in unit tests, and you can also call functions in modules, but keep in mind that unit tests are very limited, and if you need a signature, you can use spectest

-### Spectest  Debug
+### Integration-test  Debug
 Unit testing can only meet the needs of a small range of tests.
 More often, we want to simulate the execution of the code on the block during the testing phase,
 because many problems occur after the block is executed.

-At this time, spectest is the best.
+At this time, integration-test is the best.
-#### Create a new spectest directory and add mycake_test.move
+#### Create a new integration-tests directory and add mycake_test.move
 ```
-mkdir spectests
+mkdir integration-tests
 ```
 ```
-vi spectests/mycake.move
+vi integration-test/mycake.move
 ```
 ```
 //# init -n test --public-keys Chef=0x98826ab91a9a5d85dec536418090aa6342991bc8f947613721c8165e7102b132